webOSArchive/webos-docs/docs/home.md

 The [Getting Started](activate.md) section will walk through the steps necessary to activate a webOS device (initially focused on the TouchPad), install some App Stores, and get on the modern web via a Proxy.

 The [Taking Control](timesync.md) section covers some optional advanced topics that provide some quality-of-life improvements on webOS, through apps, hacks and scripts built by the community.

+## Revisions and Corrections

+This site is an open source project.
+If you find any problems or want to propose additional content, please submit a Pull Request here: [https://github.com/codepoet80/webos-docs](https://github.com/codepoet80/webos-docs)